fabhiansan/gws-tui/README.md

 `gws chat media download` command so existing Workspace credentials are used instead of browser cookies.

+See `docs/PRIVACY.md` for local cache, state, draft, image, log, and cleanup details.

 ## Daemon Mode

 Daemon mode is optional. `gws tui` remains standalone by default.
 Use: